patrikx3/ramdisk/README.md

 As of now, NodeJs 12 is not working, because of the upstream `userid` NPM  package is not supported:
 https://github.com/jandre/node-userid/issues/20

+If this package is will not be fixed by the time NodeJs 12 is stable, I will write it myself as `p3x-userid`.

 # Breaking change